 Public transport in Madrid is represented by metro, high-speed trams, buses, trains, funicular.
 The city's transport system consists of 8 zones, 6 of which relate directly to Madrid.

 One of the largest metros in the world and the oldest metro in Spain was opened in 1919.
-For 2015 - 320.8 km of tracks (92% underground), 13 underground lines and 3 modern tram lines (light metro), 326 stations (289 - underground and 37 - trams, of which 8 are underground), 1594 units of rolling stock ...
+For 2015 there are 320.8 km of tracks (92% underground), 13 underground lines and 3 modern tram lines (light metro), 326 stations (289 are underground and 37 are trams, of which 8 are underground), 1594 units of rolling stock ...
 The Madrid Metro is one of the fastest growing in the world and now ranks 13th in length in the world and 3rd in Europe (after London and Moscow).

 This is the first metro in the world to have two circular lines and the only one in the world in which they are not nested into each other: one connects the central districts and radial lines, the second serves satellite cities.

 Some stations are of interest as tourist sites.
 At the "Engine Station" various power units are presented, with the help of which subway trains move.
 The Chambery station is closed and since 2008 is presented as a museum, where excursions are held.
 At Karpetan (the operating station), small areas have been set aside for interesting exhibits (thousands of fossils were discovered during the reconstruction of the station).

 The deepest station is "Kuatro Kaminos" with a depth of 49 m.
 Passenger traffic is about 2.5 million people per day.

 In the spring of 2007, three lines of the so-called light metro (Madrid tram) began to operate.

 The bus fleet in Madrid is about 2,000 cars.
 Buses are conventionally divided into day and night buses (they have the letter “N” in front of the number).
 At night, most buses leave from Plaza de Cibeles station (coordinates: 40.419335 ° N 3.693088 ° W).